jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 If you write the test before the implementation, then you’re more likely to write a clean test, and as a result your implementation will be cleaner too.
 If you write a complex, ugly or nasty test before implementation, then you’re going out of your way to make yourself miserable.

 Another possibly way to make tests hard to write is in attempting to write one test that covers as many behaviors as possible for the entire feature.
 I used to do this myself.
 These tests, which tended to come after the implementation, were difficult to write, and they were brittle.
-In a few weeks, the tests started failing as the feature matured.
+In a few weeks, the tests started failing as the feature matured, and I made adjustments.
 The tests were too difficult to maintain, so I abandoned them.

 Specify only one aspect of behavior per test.
 Since a method might handle different behaviors, several test will be required to ensure each aspect of behavior is specified and covered.